marcellobarylli/MONIKA/README.md

 # MONIKA
 ## Multi-Omic Network Inference &amp; Knockout Analysis

-This tool performs multiplex network inference in a biological setting.
+Performs multiplex network inference in a biological setting.
+Each network layer is inferred using a weighted Gaussian Graphical Model with prior incorporation from the [STRING Database](https://string-db.org/).
 Target nodes and biological pathways are identified via significance testing of knockouts and diffusion analysis.

 The tool has been tested on colorectal cancer datasets.